didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## What is the learning tax approach ?

 The learning tax approach is a more restricted version of the learning on company time approach that we saw in the previous article.
-In essence, this approach involves using a fixed amount of company time on proactive learning that can bring value to the company.
+In essence, they both implies using some amount of your work hours to learn.
+But, in opposite to the learning on company time approach, the learning tax approach restricts the amount of time one can use for learning and limits the learning contents to only those subjects which can bring value to the company.

 ## Who is this approach for ?